Westfir | Oregon

 100+ Page Workbook: Details on a variety of cultivation techniques, material choices, glossary of terms, and technical references.

 Mushroom Spawn: You will get to choose 4 species of edible and medicinal mushrooms to leave with!
 6 of these will be of your choosing in pure culture petri dishes.

-Wholesome Meals: Lunch will be provided daily, and is included in the price.
-Vegetarian, Gluten Free, and Vegan diets can all be accommodated for, and most of the food is grown right here in the Willamette Valley, with Gourmet Mushrooms and Medicinal Mushroom Teas.
+Wholesome Meals: Lunch and Dinner will be provided daily, and is included in the price.
+Vegetarian, Gluten Free diets are accommodated for, and most of the food is grown right here in Oregon, with Gourmet Mushrooms and Medicinal Mushroom Teas.